LetsBuildRockets/Modular-Payload-System/Hardware/Reference/Specifications.md

                 1. +VBAT rail shall be 12.8VDC to 34VDC
                 2. +VBAT rail steady state current shall be no more than 7.6A
                 3. Total +VBAT rail transient current shall be < 1.5x max rated current of 7.6A =  11.4A (this includes inrush or any other transient loads, such as when radios are transmitting, etc.)
+                4. Rise time shall be no faster than **TBD** V/s
-                4. All modules that generate the +VBAT rail via switching regulator topologies shall be 100% tested to ensure conformance to operating voltage requirement.
+                5. All modules that generate the +VBAT rail via switching regulator topologies shall be 100% tested to ensure conformance to operating voltage requirement.
 This requirement does not apply to modules that generate the +VBAT rail only from a battery with no power path components that will significantly cause a drop (or increase) in rail voltage.
              2. +12V Rail
                       1. +12V rail shall be 11.2VDC to 12.6VDC
                       2. +12V rail steady state current shall be no more than 4A
                       3. Total +12V rail transient current shall be < 1.5x max rated current of 4A =  6A (this includes inrush or any other transient loads, such as when radios are transmitting, etc.)
+                      4. Rise time shall be no faster than **TBD** V/s
-                      4. All modules capable of generating the +12V rail shall be 100% tested to ensure conformance to operating voltage requirement
+                      5. All modules capable of generating the +12V rail shall be 100% tested to ensure conformance to operating voltage requirement
              3. +5V Rail
                       1. +5V rail shall be 4.85V to 5.25V
                       2. +5V rail steady state current shall be no more than 3.2A
                       3. Total +5V rail transient current shall be < 1.5x max rated current of 3.2A =  4.8A (this includes inrush or any other transient loads, such as when radios are transmitting, etc.)
+                      4. Rise time shall be no faster than **TBD** V/s
-                      4. All modules capable of generating the +5V rail shall be 100% tested to ensure conformance to operating voltage requirement
+                      5. All modules capable of generating the +5V rail shall be 100% tested to ensure conformance to operating voltage requirement
              4. +VBAT_Preboot
                       1. TBD
              5. +5V_Preboot